ringcentral/ringcentral-js/README.md

 ## Multiple event filters in one Subscription

-The best practice is to have only one subscription object with multiple event filters of different types (messages, presence, etc.) instead of having separate subscription for each individual event filter.
+The best practice is to have only one subscription object with multiple event filters of different types (messages, presence, etc.) instead of having a separate subscription for each individual event filter.

 In the notification event handler application may have a bunch of if's that will execute appropriate action based on `event` property of the incoming message: